AryanAD/dotfiles/README.md

-# My Version of https://github.com/HyDE-Project with a little bit of shortcuts and adjustments based on preference.
+# My Version of [HyDE](https://github.com/HyDE-Project/HyDE) with a little bit of shortcuts and adjustments based on preference.

+`Note for future self: install it from HyDE first and then replace your files.`